Sir Ewan Forbes, 11th Baronet: Later life

 The kirk in Kildrummy, where Forbes was an elder.

 On taking up the baronetcy, Forbes dropped Sempill from his surname; this had been adopted by the family in the 1880s when it inherited the barony, and there was no reason to persist once the titles were separated.

 With the inheritance case settled, he left the public eye and returned to the life of a rural landowner, continuing to live in his house at Brux.
 Forbes was an elder of the local kirk at Kildrummy, and was appointed a Justice of the Peace for Aberdeenshire in 1969.
 He published a book of reminiscences of his early years in 1984, The Aul' Days.

 Forbes died in 1991, leaving no children, and was succeeded in the baronetcy by his cousin John, the relative who had made the legal challenge in the 1960s.
 His widow, Isabella, died in 2002.

 Legacy

 In 2021, Zoë Playdon published a book about Forbes, The Hidden Case of Ewan Forbes: And the Unwritten History of the Trans Experience.
-The book is set to be adapted into a television miniseries.
+As of 2021, Playdon's book was in early development as a television miniseries.